 The Nikon Z 5 is a dream for shooting portraits thanks to its full-frame sensor and detailed EVF.
 Its Eye-Detection AF is precise and tracks movement across the frame on a range of subjects, from humans to dogs and cats.
 Another plus for portrait photographers is the lightweight magnesium alloy body, which makes the camera comfortable to work during long sessions of shooting.

-The Z 5 has a wide ISO range for low-light shooting, and the camera can be charged by USB, which means you can grab a power bank and shoot all day long.
+The Z 5 has a wide ISO range for low-light shooting, and the camera can be charged by USB, which means you can grab one of the best power banks and shoot all day long.
 The UHS-II SD compatible dual card slots mean portraits can be backed up on the spot.

 For beginners who aren't interested in using interchangeable lenses, the P1000 is Nikon's best compact bridge camera.
 Its lens offers incredible zoom capability for a compact camera, with 125x optical zoom.
 That means photographers can zoom in on even the most distant subjects, from wildlife to craters on the moon.